jamescurtin/cs109_fp/README.md

 Team Members: James Curtin, Essam El-Messiri, George Zeng

+Our video can be found here: https://youtu.be/FCd0tPh5D-8 Our website is located at https://cs109finalproject.wordpress.com/

-Directions for reading the notebook:
+Directions for reading the notebook in the cs109_fp/tree/master/process_notebooks folder:

--Start with data_scraping.ipynb.
+(1) Start with data_scraping.ipynb.
 This notebook outlines out data scraping procedure on the FOMC website and Wikipedia are helpful for understanding how our data is stored.

--Continue to analysis.ipynb.
+(2) Continue to analysis.ipynb.
 This notebook is the main notebook of analysis that we performed for the project.